Logging with defmt over RTT

 RTT (Real-Time Transfer) is a logging protocol that can be used on top of an SWD connection.
 It does not require specifying the baud rate, etc.

-crate is the most popular crate for logging from embedded Rust programs.
-It exports macros like info!
+The defmt crate is the most popular crate for logging from embedded Rust programs.
+It exports macros like info! and debug!, similar to the macros in the standard log or tracing crates in Rust.

 -